 Quick Relief From Gum PainAugust 29, 2018

 Are you experiencing painful, swollen or bleeding gums?
 You’re not alone.
 According to the American Academy of Periodontology, up to 30% of Americans may be affected by gum disease.
-Although in the long term it’s absolutely necessary to seek medical treatment and have your gums checked out by a dentist to prevent disease and tooth decay, there are some quick remedies that can immediately ease your pain.
+Although in the long term it’s absolutely necessary to seek medical treatment and have your gums checked out by the team of Riverlands Dental in Richmond to prevent disease and tooth decay, there are some quick remedies that can immediately ease your pain.